mifurm/simpleAIagents/README.md

 ## Connect two agents together

 Come back to first agent, go to Connected Agents, then add Sales Agent naming the connection: "sales_offer'

+# Check if the first agent will execute the second one
+Give me an offer for a customer, to show all the products, which can increase sales by 20%.
+Make is customer ready.